-John B. Marek is an award-winning author, licensed North Carolina guide, certified Square Foot Gardening instructor and economic developer who specializes in community branding and business retention, expansion and attraction for rural and micropolitan areas.
+John B. Marek is an award-winning author and speaker, suburban homesteader and professional economic developer who specializes in community branding and business retention, expansion and attraction for rural and micropolitan areas.
 He has published four books and written articles for local, regional and national publications including Porch Dog Journal and N.C.
-Outdoors on subjects ranging from tax incentives and the workforce skills gap to organic lawn care and kayak safety.
+Outdoors on subjects ranging from tax incentives and the workforce skills gap to rural entrepreneurship and outdoor recreation.

-Based in Huntersville, North Carolina and working on projects around the state – he is currently helping build an economic development program in Anson County – John has been recognized for both his literary and community achievements.
-In 2016, he won the prestigious ACWC Award for Best Short Fiction, and Statesville Regional Development, where he served as Director of Business Retention and Expansion from 2007 to 2016, was twice named to Site Selection magazine's list of the 10 Best Economic Development Organizations in the country during his tenure.
+Based in Huntersville, North Carolina and working on projects around the state – he is currently helping build an economic development program in Anson County – John has been recognized for both his achievements on behalf of rural communities and his writing.
+Statesville Regional Development, where he served as Director of Business Retention and Expansion from 2007 to 2016, was twice named to Site Selection magazine's list of the 10 Best Economic Development Organizations in the country during his tenure, and in 2016 he won the prestigious ACWC Award for Best Short Fiction.

 Growing up on the Lake Erie coast of north central Ohio, John preferred pocket knives to trading cards and the choppy waters of the Sandusky Bay to the concrete of the playground.
 Fishing and growing things were early fascinations, his formative years spent casting for bullhead and perch and working the family garden with his father, Bennie.